Learning spatio-temporal representations with temporal squeeze pooling: Experimental results

 \subsection{Embedding the TS layer into the network}

 In the following, we explore where and how to embed TS layers into the CNN.
 The results are shown in Table~\ref{table: position_exploration}, where the second column indicates the location for inserting a TS layer with the corresponding $D$ indicated in the third column.
-A single TS layer, $M=1$ is embedded in the settings No. 1 and 2, while $M=2$ for the settings No. 3, 4 and 5.
-The model from No. 1 setting, which embeds a TS layer directly after the inputs of the network, achieves the best result in all settings.
-However, the model with No. 5 setting which embeds two TS layers into the backbone network requires less computation and has almost the same performance as the No. 1 setting.
-When a lower level of computation complexity is required, then No. 5 setting is preferable to be used.
-When inserting the TS layers into the middle section of the backbone network it leads to worse performance.
-One possible explanation is that the network was initially pretrained on ImageNet and then the inserted TS layers did not fit well with the settings of these pretrained kernels and resulted in poor performance.
-To avoid this problem, the model including its TS layers has to be pretrained on a large video dataset.
+A single TS layer, $M=1$ is embedded in settings No. 1 and 2, while $M=2$ for settings No. 3, 4 and 5.
+The model from the No. 1 setting, which embeds a TS layer directly after the network's inputs, achieves the best result in all settings.
+However, the model with the No. 5 setting, which embeds two TS layers into the backbone network, requires less computation and has almost the same performance as the No. 1 setting.
+When a lower level of computational complexity is required, then the No. 5 setting is preferable to be used.
+Inserting the TS layers into the middle section of the backbone network leads to worse performance.
+One possible explanation is that the network was initially pretrained on ImageNet; the inserted TS layers did not fit well with the settings of these pretrained kernels and resulted in poor performance.
+In order to avoid this problem, the model with TS layers embedded needs pretraining on a large video dataset.

-We also explore how the length of the input video clip affects the performance of our model. we consider a rather small batch size of 8 and a maximum clip length of 64 because of the GPU memory limitation.
-For a clip length of 64, we adopt the setting No. 5 from Table \ref{table: position_exploration} but consider $D_1=16$ and $D_2=4$.
+We explore how the clip length of videos affects performance.
+Here, we use a rather small batch size of 8 because of the GPU memory limitation.
+For a clip length of 64, we adopt setting No. 5 from Table \ref{table: position_exploration} but consider $D_1=16$ and $D_2=4$.
 When considering clip lengths of 10 or 16, we use the first setting from Table \ref{table: position_exploration}.
 The results are shown in Table \ref{table: clip_length}.
-It can be observed that when increasing the length of the video clip, the performance is improving as well.
+Due to the small batch size we adopt, we see little performance degradation for the model with a clip length of 10.
+Nevertheless, it can be observed that when increasing the length of the video clip, the performance improves as well.